quantumpipes/lucy-in-the-loop/TERMS.md

 10) Changes.
 Terms may be updated in the repository.
 Continued use after changes means acceptance.
 Version history is maintained in Git.

+11) EU AI Act Notice.
+If you distribute, deploy, or make available Lucy in the European Union, you agree to comply with applicable obligations under Regulation (EU) 2024/1689 (the “AI Act”).
+If you act as a general‑purpose AI (GPAI) provider, you will prepare and publish model documentation and risk measures consistent with the applicable Code of Practice; if you act as a deployer, you will implement appropriate transparency, logging, and risk controls for your use case.
+See docs/transparent-autonomy-policy.md for transparency and logging practices.